Avenal State Prison (ASP)

 Avenal prison was the first institution solicited by a local community.
 When it opened in 1987, it was the first all-new prison built in California in 20 years and was originally known as Kings County State Prison.
 On February 22, 1988, it was officially named Avenal State Prison.

-Jaron Nash received both his Bachelor’s Degree in Health Services Administration, and Healthcare Masters in Business Administration from Florida International University.
+Jaron Nash is the Chief Executive Officer at Avenal State Prison.
+He received his Bachelor’s Degree in Health Services Administration, and Healthcare Masters in Business Administration from Florida International University.
 He is recognized by National Commission on Correctional Healthcare as a Certified Correctional Healthcare Professional.
 He is also certified Lean Six Sigma Green Belt.

-He has 11 years of collective correctional health-care experience, achieved by serving in public and private sectors of the industry.
-He obtained his start at South Florida Reception Center with the Florida Department of Corrections, and was promoted to Health Services Administrator.
+He has 14 years of correctional health-care experience, achieved by serving in public and private sectors of the industry.
+He obtained his start with Florida Department of Corrections at South Florida Reception Center, where he promoted to Health Services Administrator.
+He directed the multifarious healthcare mission until 2015.

 Local Inmate Family Councils (IFC’s) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC’s promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.